-There are plenty of people in the world who make a living as a motivational speaker.
-So, why not you?
+There are plenty of people in the world who make a living as a motivational speaker, so why not you?
 People are looking for speakers to inspire them, everyday.

-1. Pick your topic
+1. Pick Your Topic

 Now that you have your topic, how are you going to narrow it down?
 When you’re learning how to become a motivational speaker, it’s important to know exactly what you want to teach your audience.

-3. Identify the end-goal for your audience
+3. Identify the End-Goal for Your Audience

 What do you want the audience to do or believe as a result of your speech?
 Do you want them to take some action to make their lives better?
 Do you want to change their belief or value system?
 How are the people in your audience going to be better people because they heard your speech?

-4. Know your audience
+4. Know Your Audience

 Now that you know what you want your audience to do or think after your speech, who exactly are you speaking to?
 It really depends on your topic.

-6. Hire a public speaking coach
+6. Hire a Public Speaking Coach

-You don’t want to be boring with your delivery.
-And you don’t want to confuse the audience with lack of organization.
+You don’t want to be boring with your delivery, and you don’t want to confuse the audience with lack of organization.

 You want to put on a good “show,” and in order to do that, you might have to take an extra step and hire a professional coach to help you hone your speaking skills.

-7. Watch yourself on video tape
+7. Watch Yourself on Video

 Obviously, no one is able to step outside their body and see what they look like to other people.
 That’s where video comes in.